Baghan, North Khorasan

-Baghan (باغان, also Romanized as Bāghān, Bāghīn, and Bāqān) is a village in Howmeh Rural District, in the Central District of Shirvan County, North Khorasan Province, Iran.
-At the 2006 census, its population was 528, in 161 families.
+Baghan (باغان) (Note: Also romanized as Bāghān; also known as Bāghīn and Bāqān) is a village in Howmeh Rural District of the Central District in Shirvan County, North Khorasan province, Iran.
 Baghan was near the epicenter of the 1929 Kopet Dag earthquake.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 528 in 161 households.
+The following census in 2011 counted 1,072 people in 184 households.
+The 2016 census measured the population of the village as 557 people in 180 households.